What is a cashback credit card?

 A cashback credit card offers a rebate on all your credit card purchases, including everyday purchases such as groceries, dining, petrol, transport and utility bills.
-Depending on the card, users can typically earn back up to 1% of their spend.
+Depending on the credit card, users can earn back a percentage of their spend, which can be higher or lower depending on the spending category.
 Credit cards that earn cashback allow users to save a little bit of money on every eligible purchase transaction they make.

 You won't earn cashback, however, on any type of transaction that counts as cash or a cash equivalent.
 No cashback is earned, for example, on cash advances, balance transfers, interest charges and other card fees, and purchases of traveller's cheques or foreign currency banknotes.